Page Loader Logo

 Meet Our Panel

-Fire Marshal Cooper is a Colorado Springs native has been a member of the Colorado Springs Fire Department (CSFD), served this community since 1997.
+Fire Marshal Cooper is a Colorado Springs native and has been a member of the Colorado Springs Fire Department (CSFD), serving his community since 1997.
 His career spans almost four decades as he began serving in the fire service in 1988.
-In his time with CSFD, he has worked as a Fire Inspector, Plans Examiner, Unit Supervisor, and Deputy Fire Marshal.
+In his time with CSFD, he has worked as a Fire Inspector, Plans Examiner, Unit Supervisor, Deputy Fire Marshal, and Fire Marshal.
 Prior to working in Colorado Springs, he worked as a Firefighter and Fire Inspector in Summit County, Colorado.

 Kris graduated from the National Fire Academy’s Executive Fire Officer program and has received designation through the Center for Public Safety Excellence as Fire Marshal.
 He has a Bachelor of Science degree in Business Management from the University of Phoenix.